 If you notice signs of addiction or dependence, seek help from Magnolia Medical Group.
 We offer medical supervision and behavioral therapy to treat addiction and dependence.
 Don’t wait.
 Early intervention can increase your chances of recovery.

-Addiction vs. Dependence: Treatment
+Drug Addiction vs. Drug Dependence: Treatment

 Treatment options for addiction and dependence may overlap depending on the type and severity of substance use disorder and the individual’s needs and preferences.
 Some common treatment options that can address both addiction and dependence are: